 One of the nicest things about owning a motorcycle is how easy it is to maneuver because of how small it is compared to other vehicles.
 Getting around and even parking is usually a breeze if you know what you’re doing.

 What should I do when someone tips over my motorcycle?
 If someone tips over your motorcycle, you’ll need to get their insurance information if it was done by their vehicle.
-If they tipped it over without a vehicle, you’ll need to attempt to negotiate compensation from them.
+If they tipped it over without a vehicle, you’ll need to negotiate compensation from them.
 If you don’t know how your motorcycle tipped over, contact your own insurance and see if they will cover the damages.

 When Someone Tips Over Your Motorcycle With Their Vehicle